nextcloud/spreed/docs/TURN.md

 Install _coTURN_ on your client.
 Please [refer above for details](#1-download-and-install).
 Note that in the case of the client you only need to install it, you do not need to perform any configuration after that.

 Run `turnutils_uclient -p <port> -W <static-auth-secret> -v -y turn.example.com` where

 - `<port>` is the port where your TURN server is listening
 - `<static-auth-secret>` is the _static-auth-secret_ value configured in your TURN server
 - `-v` enables the verbose mode to be able to check all the details
 - `-y` enables _client-to-client_ connections, so _turnutils_uclient_ acts as both the client and the peer that the TURN server relays to; otherwise you would need to also run _turnutils_peer_ to act as the peer to relay to and specify its address and port when running _turnutils_uclient_ with `-e` and `-r`

-By default the connection between the TURN client and the TURN server will be done using UDP.
+By default, the connection between the TURN client and the TURN server will be done using UDP.
 To instead test TCP connections you need to add `-t` to the options.

 No matter if you are using UDP or TCP the output should look similar to: